enewhuis/liquibook/README.md

 $ make all
 </pre>

+If you don't have readlink, set the $LIQUIBOOK_ROOT environment variable before running env.sh

 ## Windows Build Notes

 Make sure the %BOOST_ROOT% and %MPC_ROOT% environment variables are set, then open the Visual Studio Command Prompt of choice (this example is for Visual Studio 2010):